danturu/directwave/README.md

 uploader.url(:aac) # => '/url/to/aac/file.png'
 ```

-You can also override `global_process` method wich called after
+You can also override `global_process` method which called after
 all process within versions:

 ``` ruby